 I just finished a road trip that took my wife and her sister and her husband through seven states in nine days.
 I have known my sister-in-law and brother-in-law law for many years, so I did not anticipate any problems.

 I love road trips and have been on many of them in South America, Canada, Africa, Europe as well as throughout North America with many people.
 Some have been great, other a little tough.
 This was a fun one.
+The only part that wasn’t fun was all the baggage that inevitably came with this, but fortunately for us, these boxes that we took with us proved to be really compact & gave us extra space.

 Along the way I discovered that there are some very simple rules about road trips and they parallel perfectly what leading a team in management is all about: